yash-parge/Machinelearning/README.md

 ## Bias
 Bias for the first layer is added via an additional coloumn in the training data with the value of 1 on all rows.
 Bias for the hidden layer is added via a conventional method.
-## Training data
-A trial dataset has been provided but modifications will be needed in the code to run it properly.